01 — Philosophy

 1. Direction & conviction.
 For each name, the model reads overnight news and the prior close and outputs a direction (up / down / neutral) and a raw confidence.
 This catalyst-driven layer is the newest part of the system and is actively being refined and backtested — treat it as evolving.

 5. ½-Kelly ceiling.
-Each name is capped at max(0, conf_cal − 0.5) — a half-Kelly fraction under symmetric-payoff assumptions.
+Each name is capped at a half-Kelly fraction under symmetric-payoff assumptions — deliberately half of the growth-optimal bet, to trade a little return for a lot less drawdown.

 6. Normalise + water-fill cap.
 Weights are normalised within the sleeve, then each is capped at min(single-cap, ½-Kelly).
 Overflow is redistributed to names that still have room; if every name is capped, the remainder simply becomes cash.

-# downside volatility (semi-deviation, MAR = 0)
+# downside volatility (semi-deviation, MAR = 0), annualised & floored

-downside_vol = sqrt( mean( min(r, 0)² ) ) × sqrt(252) # floored at 5%
+downside_vol = sqrt( mean( min(r, 0)² ) ) × sqrt(252)

-# raw position score, then ½-Kelly ceiling
+# raw position score, then ½-Kelly ceiling (exact offsets kept in-house)

 raw = conf_cal / downside_vol

-cap = min( single_cap[persona], max(0, conf_cal − 0.5) )
+cap = min( single_cap[persona], half_kelly( conf_cal ) )

-04 — The personas
+04 — The strategies

 Same market, different answers

-Four personas run the exact same engine on the exact same data.
+Four strategies run the exact same engine on the exact same data.
 They diverge only in fixed, personality-deduced parameters — how much they'll invest, how concentrated they get, how fast they react, and how hard they tilt to defense.
 These are constants of character, not knobs tuned to past returns.

 05 — Proof